ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Vermont Academics

-University of Vermont requires at least 120 credits to graduate with a bachelor's degree.
+University of Vermont requires at least 120 credits to complete a bachelor's degree.

 There is no accelarated degree program at University of Vermont, but students who wish to save money or graduate early can look into transferring in credits.
 University of Vermont accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Vermont has a summer session, so students can earn credits during the summer.

-NOTE: Around 77% of students who start college at University of Vermont graduate within six years.
+NOTE: Around 77% of students who start college at University of Vermont complete all the credits required within six years.

 Accelerated Degree Program X